The Xometry app works best with JavaScript enabled!

 Angle milling.
 Image Credit: Shutterstock.com/Pixel B

-Angle milling is a machining process that involves removing material from the edge or end of a workpiece at non-orthogonal angles to the workpiece's axis.
-This process is used to create beveled edges, chamfers, roughing complex curved surfaces, or creating angled features on the workpiece.
+Angle milling is a machining process that removes material at a non-orthogonal angle to the workpiece’s axis.
+It is commonly used to create beveled edges, chamfers, and other angled features required for functionality, aesthetics, or assembly.
+Depending on the setup, angle milling can be performed using machine adjustments, specialized cutters, or a combination of both.

 What Is Angle Milling?

-Angle milling is a machining process used to remove material from the edges or faces of a workpiece at an angle other than 90° to the machine axis.
+As mentioned above, angle milling is a machining process used to remove material from the edges or faces of a workpiece at an angle other than 90° to the machine axis.
 This process is performed using a milling machine with an adjustable quill, a rotary table, a fully orientable work clamping setup, and/or an angled cutting tool.
 Angle milling creates beveled edges, chamfers, and more complex angled features on the workpiece.
 In the most basic milling setup, where neither the workpiece holder nor the machine spindle axis can be adjusted, excellent angle milling results can still be achieved by the use of specialist angled cutters.
-The simplest of these is a countersink tool, that can be used to apply a bevel to the lip of a cylindrical hole.
+A common example is a countersink tool, primarily used to apply a bevel to the edges of cylindrical holes rather than general angle milling operations.
 A stiffer version of the same cutter can be used in climb or conventional milling to cut on one side, for holes larger than the cutter diameter, or for irregular holes and straight edges.

 Similar results can be achieved using a range of single and double-angle specialist side cutters that allow the selection of fixed and precise angles of surface to be extracted from the part.